For greater accessibility use the video controls below each video to:

 Enter your keywords “interpersonal relationships” in the second search box and click Search.

-MultiSearch automatically applies the connector AND to combine your keywords into one search.
+Page 1+ automatically applies the connector AND to combine your keywords into one search.
 Notice that entering another search term has caused the number of results to decrease.
-MultiSearch is displaying results that contain the terms social media *and* interpersonal relationships.
+Page 1+ is displaying results that contain the terms social media *and* interpersonal relationships.
 It retrieved only the resources that matched both of the keywords.
 This means the results are more focused and relevant to your research question.

 When you don't get enough results, you should check your spelling and look for typos.
 In some cases you might also want to consider using alternate keywords, which are different words or phrases that have the same meaning as your main keywords.

-For example, if you’re searching the keyword First Nations, you may want to consider broadening your search by adding terms such as indigenous peoples or Aboriginal as well.
+For example, if you're searching the keyword Indigenous peoples, you may want to consider broadening your search by adding terms such as First Nations or Aboriginal to address terminology changes.

 You can use the connector OR to include alternate keywords in your search.
 They must be placed in the same search box as the corresponding main keyword.
-You’ll have to type the connector OR between the keywords – MultiSearch does not do this part for you, as it does with the connector AND.
-MultiSearch will find results that match any one of the keywords that you’ve entered, and your number of relevant search results should increase.
+You'll have to type the connector OR between the keywords - Page 1+ does not do this part for you.
+Page 1+ will find results that match any one of the keywords that you've entered, and your number of relevant search results should increase.